jacenkow/gpu-sentry/README.md

 # gpu-sentry
-Flask-based package for monitoring utilisation of GPUs.
+Flask-based package for monitoring utilisation of nVidia GPUs.

 ![Monitor](img/monitor.png)

 ## Motivation
-Instead of checking each of your machines with `nvidia-smi` command, a client running on the machines is sending periodically statistics about GPU utilisation.
+Instead of checking each of your machines with `nvidia-smi` command, a client running on the machines is sending periodically statistics about GPU memory utilisation.
 The central server is collecting the requests and displays them on a single website.

 ## Installation
-Run `pip install -r requirements.txt` to install all the dependencies.
+Run `pip install -e .` to install all the dependencies and the package itself.

 ## Configuration
 Most of the settings can be found in `config.py`.